While FreeBSD offers different functions to work with sockets, we only need four to “open” a socket. And in some cases we only need two.

 int bind(int s, const struct sockaddr *addr, socklen_t addrlen);

-Beside specifying the port in addr
+Beside specifying the port in addr,

 the server may include its IP